eyvindebsen/C64-LOTR-TEXT/README.md

 The raw input text is provided in the file "01 - The Fellowship Of The Ring-new.txt"

-Works by reading 1 bit to determine if the next thing in the input buffer is either a special char, or a word/string.
+The prgram works by reading 1 bit from the input buffer to determine if the next thing in the input buffer is either a special char, or a word/string.
 If its a word, read 4 more bits to determine which wordbank to access (2-16) Depending on the wordbanks size, a fixed number of bits is read to determine the wordnumber.
 (In worst case 12 bits to get a number from 0..4095.
 Wordbank 7 usually gets this big.)
 In this way any word is using a max.
 16 bits, no matter the wordlength.
-Which is pretty good imho.
+Ofcourse the word itself is stored in the executeable, but in a 5-bit stream.

-But if it is a special char, read 5 more bits to get a number between 0..31 to determine which special char it is.
+If it is a special char, read 5 more bits to get a number between 0..31 to determine which special char it is.
+(To be optimized)

 How to run
 -----------